 The same playbook IT teams use against phishing — calibrated for the AI-fraud era.
 None of these requires you to spot the fake.
 They work even when the fake is perfect.

 Pick a word you'd never use casually.
 Share it with your kids, partner, parents, finance team.
 The rule: any urgent request involving money or unusual action requires the code word.
-If the call sounds exactly like your daughter but she can't say the word — it isn't her.
+If the call sounds exactly like your kid but they can't say the word — it isn't them.

 AI fakes the call coming in.
 It can't intercept your outbound call.
 Same principle for email: don't reply to the suspicious email; open a new one to the address you already have.
 Off-channel verification is the single best defense.